dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 ## How does it benefit me and my services?

 By having ECS enabled along the path of the DNS queries, your customers will be able to get the closest edge node provided by your Content Delivery Network of choice.
-In turn, this will reduce the average time required to load your web page in your customers' browser, or improve the overall latency of the network services that you provide.
+This will reduce the average time required to load your web page in your customers' browsers, or improve the overall latency of the network services that you provide.

 ## Which plans support ECS?